csmpls/twirk/README.md

 The moderators of a channel draw a rectangle on a map.
 The rectangle represents the space in which this channel (i.e., this channel's pinboard) can be accessed.

-Moderators can turn a channel on or off.
-They can also delete a channel, permanently deleting all the content on it from our servers.
+Moderators can turn a channel on or off, delete comments on a channel & delete posts on a channel.
+They can also delete a channel, permanently deleting all the content on it from our servers.

-Moderators can set a password for their channel.
-They can also delete content on the channel's pinboard.
+To make a private channel, moderators must add users to the channel.

+When a user opens up the app, she sees the channels she's in.

+Private channels to which she is not added are invisible to her.

+If no channels are available, she is prompted to make a channel.

 ## Use cases